 Listen, I apologize for making the comp that probably everyone makes while talking about this story, but “Requiem for a Dollface” is like Toy Story noir, which means that it’s fucking amazing.
 It’s a very quick read, only about 1500 words, and goes from “darkly hilarious” to “sweetly melancholic” to “oh, shit, CREEPY” in the blink of an eye.
 Friends.
 Darlings.
 I think I’m in love.

 Not every child loved their toys gently.
 That was life.
+This was murder.

 What a powerhouse of a story, particularly considering it’s not even 800 words.
 This flash fiction gives us glimpses of a queer woman’s life as she goes through protests, prison, health care insecurity, and more.
 The five-course meal structure works really well here, and the story ends on a lovely moment of bittersweet hope.